RisabhKedai/ADSRevisionSheet/README.md

    - Choose which deployment: Head
    - Select event source: Time-driven
    - Select type of time: Day timer
-   - Select time of day: 3am to 4am
+   - Select time of day: 3 AM to 4 AM
    - Click `Save`
 <img width="886" alt="Screenshot 2024-12-26 at 9 23 59 PM" src="https://github.com/user-attachments/assets/17eb4a0f-526f-489a-8663-7f35e6baa950" />

-You might not be asked for permissions now.
-As the project already has them.
+You might not be asked for permissions now, as the project already has them.

 ## Sheet Structure